Reinforcement Learning-powered Semantic Communication via Semantic Similarity: System Model and Problem Formulation

-As another key factor, the influence of noise in channels still is a long-discussed yet troublesome problem.
-Based on the property of signal deterioration, noise in a channel can be categorized into additive noise and multiplicative noise, among which additive white Gaussian noise (AWGN) and fading channels are the most representative ones.
-The uncertainty of transmission makes the signal deteriorated, and is usually irreversible.
-In a separate encoding and decoding system, the impact of channel noise can be eliminated by focusing on one or more parts of the transmission system, such as using more advanced redundant codes and coding schemes (in the encoding/decoding part), modulation schemes (in the modulation/demodulation part), and channel estimation techniques (in the channel part).
-Distinguished from the separate encoding-decoding system, there are several papers concentrating on reducing the impact of noise in a JSCC manner.
-Although recent progresses on machine learning have provided some state-of-the-art noise elimination schemes such as the alternative training method \cite{aoudia2019model}, GAN-based method \cite{ye2020deep}, and simple RL-based one \cite{aoudia2018end}, these methods are usually computational intensive, or much sensitive to the parametric or environmental settings, which makes them hard to be integrated directly.
-Before our work as explained lately, existing papers on JSCC or semantic coding either make a strong hypothesis of an AWGN channel or directly sort to the off-the-shelf denoising techniques, with this fundamental problem only touched upon but not given any new solution.
+As another key factor, the impact of random channel is a long-discussed yet troublesome problem.
+Although recent progresses on machine learning have provided plenty of state-of-the-art noise elimination schemes, like alternative training \cite{aoudia2019model}, GAN-based estimation \cite{ye2020deep}, and RL-based policy solution \cite{aoudia2018end}, these methods are usually computational intensive, or much sensitive to the parametric or environmental settings, which makes them hard to be integrated directly.
+Existing works on JSCC or semantic coding either make a strong hypothesis of an AWGN channel or directly sort to the off-the-shelf denoising techniques, with this fundamental problem only touched upon but not typically analyzed.
+In this paper, we take a step further by no longer assuming its differentiability, and aim to simultaneously tackle this problem with a unified learning framework.